hullw-lab/MIND_news/README.md

 *Figure 3: Total clicks per user over the 6-week window (log scale)*

-A textbook long-tail on a log y-axis.
-The vast majority of users (~28,000 out of ~50,000) have just 1–2 clicks in the entire six-week window.
+A long-tail on a log y-axis.
+The vast majority of users 28,000 out of 50,000 have just 1–2 clicks in the entire six-week window.
 Only a few dozen users exceed 60 clicks, and a single outlier is visible past 120.
-This is the cold-start problem visualized: most users have very little history to work with.
+Most users have very little history to work with.

 ### 4.4 History length at impression time